The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 Last night, the Dubai government agency that bought into Deutsche Bank this year said yesterday it was considering investing in U.S. financial services firms affected by the mortgage market crisis.

-They can wipe out, wipe out the crisis.
+They could wipe out the crisis.

-The governor of the Dubai International Financial Center said on Monday, asked whether the targets could include U.S. banks like Citigroup and Merrill Lynch.
+DIFC Investments, one of the agencies Dubai has used to buy foreign assets, is identifying good opportunities for acquisitions, quote unquote, in the United States, the governor of the Dubai International Financial Center said on Monday, asked whether the targets could include U.S. banks like Citigroup and Merrill Lynch.

 Asked whether it made sense to invest in banks which have taken a hit from the mortgage crisis, he said, yeah, but we're looking at all sectors, not just the financial sectors.

-They're also by what's what's that chip firm?
+They're also by, what's that chip firm?

 Right?

-Uh, you know, which makes computer chips.
+They're buying into AMD, which makes computer chips.

 So now they're going to be buying into the mortgage crisis, perhaps.

-And now they're buying into AMD manufactures chips.
+Now they're buying into AMD manufactures chips.

 We can't have the Dubai ports deal.

-We can't have Dubai Ports World managing some terminals in our ports, but hey, here's your laptop made by Dubai.
+We can't have Dubai Ports World managing some terminals in our ports.

 Wonder what kind of spy technology they put in there that you don't know about.

-Uh what's happening in Dubai is fascinating.
+You know, seriously, what's happening in Dubai is fascinating.

-And uh you remember I was telling you last week that the deal that the United Arab Emirates, Abu Dhabi in Dubai, have made with the Airbus.
+And you remember I was telling you last week that the deal that the United Arab Emirates, Abu Dhabi in Dubai, have made with Airbus, $30 billion worth of new jets with Airbus, some A350s, some A380s.

-All of this doom and gloom talk about energy, but the people that are in the jet business keep cranking them out, and people in the flying of the jets business keep buying them up, and they don't run on solar, and they don't run on windmills on top of the fuselage.
+All of this doom and gloom talk about energy, but the people that are in the jet business keep cranking them out.

 And they don't run on little batteries like in a back of your hybrid.

-And that is the United Arab Emirates is exploding business wise.
+And that is the United Arab Emirates is exploding business-wise.

 It is literally exploding.